naumaanh/ProTA/readme.md

 ### [GROUP-INFO file](https://github.com/ManuelVargas1251/CSCE-4444-Group-Project/blob/master/GROUP-INFO.md)

 ## Project Description
-Pro TA endeavors to bring taking attendence to the twenty first century.
+Pro TA endeavors to bring education and attendance into the twenty first century.
 No longer do you have to read off roll sheets and dread mispronouncing students names, now there is a way to be able to adress that concern.

 ## Members